Soy SauceShelf Life, Storage, and Spoilage Guide

 Signs of Spoilage

-- Significant change in color (e.g., much darker or cloudy appearance)
+- Significant change in color (darker or lighter)

 Room Temperature Safety

-Unopened soy sauce can be stored at room temperature.
-Once opened, while generally safe at room temperature for a period due to its composition, refrigeration is recommended for best quality and to extend its shelf life, preventing any potential microbial growth over very long periods.
+Unopened soy sauce can be safely stored at room temperature.
+Once opened, while it remains safe at room temperature for a period, refrigeration is widely recommended by manufacturers for optimal flavor and quality retention, especially if not used frequently or in warm environments.

 Safe Handling

-Always keep the lid tightly closed on soy sauce bottles to prevent contamination and maintain freshness.
+Always keep soy sauce bottles tightly sealed to prevent contamination and maintain product quality.